What Size Solar Power System Does A Normal House Need?

 |Approximate Savings||$339||$436||$533||$581 +|

-What Are The Pluses Of A Residential Solar Power System?
+What’s Good About A Residential Solar Power System?

 There are many pluses to getting solar power on your house.
 Most people just want to reduce the cost of living by bringing down their power bills.
 Here’s why residential solar PV (power) is a great idea: